Hamilton Fish Park

-Hamilton Fish Park is a public park in the Lower East Side neighborhood of Manhattan in New York City.
-The park encompasses two blocks bounded by Houston, Pitt, Sheriff, and Stanton Streets.
+Hamilton Fish Park is a public park on the Lower East Side of Manhattan in New York City.
+Named after former New York governor Hamilton Fish, the park was built on two blocks bounded by Houston, Pitt, Sheriff, and Stanton Streets.
 It contains a playground, basketball courts, and an outdoor swimming complex with general swimming and wading pools.
 Hamilton Fish Park also includes a Beaux-Arts recreation center designed by Carrère and Hastings.
 It is maintained by the New York City Department of Parks and Recreation (NYC Parks).

-Hamilton Fish Park, named after former New York governor Hamilton Fish, was planned during the late 19th century to alleviate overcrowded living conditions in the Lower East Side.
+The park was planned during the late 19th century to alleviate overcrowded living conditions on the Lower East Side.
 The park and recreation building opened in 1900 as a landscaped park designed by Carrère and Hastings.
 The original design was reconfigured to accommodate more active recreation uses.
 The pool was built during a Works Progress Administration project in 1935–1936.
 The recreation center was made a New York City designated landmark in 1982, and the park was restored in the 1990s.

 Description

-Hamilton Fish Park is in the Lower East Side neighborhood of Manhattan in New York City.
-It is bounded by Stanton Street, the Gompers Houses, and the Masaryk Towers to the south; Pitt Street to the west; Houston Street to the north; and the NEST+m campus and the New York Public Library's Hamilton Fish Park Branch to the east.
+Hamilton Fish Park is on the Lower East Side of Manhattan in New York City, bounded by Stanton Street, the Gompers Houses, and the Masaryk Towers to the south; Pitt Street to the west; Houston Street to the north; and the NEST+m campus and the New York Public Library's Hamilton Fish Park Branch to the east.
 The park covers 4.30 acre.
 When completed in 1900, Hamilton Fish Park had been bisected by Willett Street, which ran from north to south; the two city blocks were ultimately combined.
 Hamilton Fish Park's eastern boundary was originally Sheriff Street, which was eliminated in 1959.

 The western end of Hamilton Fish Park contains the Hamilton Fish Recreation Center, a Beaux-Arts brick-and-limestone building on Pitt Street.
 The center of the park contains the pool complex, while the remainder of the park is devoted to other recreational facilities.
 Much of the space in Hamilton Fish Park consists of decks or paths with red brick pavers reflecting the design of the recreation center.
 A steel fence with shrubbery encloses the park.
 There are two entrances: one through the Hamilton Fish Recreation Center and the other at the corner of Pitt and Houston Streets.